cs573-19s/04-MultipleViews/README.md

 - Plotting a large number of lines in the line chart, using a single svg.append() function, making the process of linking each line to a country's bar and geolocation much easier.
 At first I used a for loop for this process since the array of data I was using (gdp) was a sub array of the main hashmap.
 However this approach did not allow for individual recognition of a single path.

--Adjusting the dimensions of the map to keep the 2:1 ratio.
+- Adjusting the dimensions of the map to keep the 2:1 ratio.
 This proved particularly tricky when tweaking the initial zoom.

 Design Achievments
 ---